shravan20/foss-vital/README.md

 # FOSS Vital

-Your FOSS project's health report - A clean, simple API for fetching GitHub repository data with intelligent caching and health scoring. **Successfully migrated from Hono to Express.js for reliable Vercel deployment!**
+Your FOSS project's health report - A clean, simple API for fetching GitHub repository data with intelligent caching and health scoring.

-## ✅ Migration Complete

-This project has been successfully converted from Hono.js to Express.js with the following improvements:

-- 🔄 **Migrated from Hono to Express.js** - More stable and widely supported
-- 🗑️ **Cleaned up dependencies** - Removed unnecessary packages (biome, hono)
-- 📁 **Consolidated routes** - All routes moved to single Express app file
-- 🚀 **Simplified deployment** - Works with standard Vercel Node.js runtime
-- 🧹 **Removed unnecessary files** - Cleaner project structure

 ## Features